NVentimiglia/Augmented-Reality-Ghost-Hunter/README.md

 ### Preable

 This project includes the critical assets for creating my ghost hunter game.

-I have left out much of the gameplay logic (game controller, ghost logic, ghost models, sounds) because
+I have left out much of the gameplay logic (game controller, ghost logic, ghost models, sounds) because :

-1) the sfx and models are premium and I dont belive I should distribute them.
-2) The basics of point and shoot are taught by people better paid then me.
-Again, this tutorial is ment to teach you about intigrating augmenting reallity into a game, not teach you how to make games.
+- The effects and models I used were premium content from the asset store.
+I do not have a license to distrubute them.
+- You really dont care about my gameplay logic.
+Its really basic.
+You care about my webcamera shader.